benjamin-wilkins/treasure-in-hiding/ch-6.md

-# The Answer and a Bigger Den
+# Chapter 6 - The Answer and a Bigger Den

 Shouts of 'Yes!' could be heard through the camp.